 The Cowles Dance Center is getting close to being finished after 12 years of development.
 John and Sage Cowles played a big roll in it getting finished.

-Publisher John Cowles Jr. shaped the Twin Cities for 50 years
+Publisher John Cowles Jr., who shaped the Twin Cities for 50 years, dies

 - Article by: GRAYDON ROYCE